-A large portion of the high volume of scientific contributions were highcalibre research outputs.
-Significant research findings were published in leading peer-reviewed journals such as Science, Nature (and the Nature group of journals), The New England Journal of Medicine, Angewandte Chemie, The Lancet Oncology, The Journal of the American Medical Association Oncology, Proceedings of the Royal Society B: Biological Sciences, Methods in Ecology and Evolution and Physical Review Letters, to name a few.
+In addition to the high volume of scientific contributions, a large portion of these are high-calibre research outputs.
+Significant research findings were published in leading peer-reviewed journals such as Science, Nature (and the Nature group of journals), the New England Journal of Medicine, Angewandte Chemie, Lancet (Oncology), Journal of the American Medical Association - Oncology, Proceedings of the Royal Society (Biological Sciences), Methods in Ecology and Evolution and Physical Review Letters, to name a few.

-An abundance of publications in highimpact-factor journals were reported by facilities.
+An abundance of publications in highimpact factor journals were reported by facilities.
 A few examples are listed here:

-- CCEM's body of recent work in the fields of spectroscopy and plasmonics was published in leading journals, including Nano Letters and Physical Review Letters, and was described as pioneering and game-changing.
-In addition, thanks to the leading capabilities of the CCEM, researchers were able to identify new prospective candidate materials for higher capacity and longer life batteries, as published in Nature Energy. - Compute Canada resources enabled Dr. Edward Sargent of the University of Toronto to break a world record in developing a tungsten-based catalyst used in the process to split water into its constituent parts (hydrogen and oxygen) that is three times better than the previous record holder.
-In the area of artificial intelligence, Compute Canada supported Dr. Michael Bowling of the University of Alberta in solving an imperfect information game (Texas Hold'em Poker) - a breakthrough published in Science in 2015.
-Advances on the optimization of neural networks realized by Dr. Yoshua Bengio of the Université de Montréal were selected by the French magazine La Recherche among their 10 chosen discoveries of 2015.
+CCEM's body of recent work in the fields of spectroscopy and plasmonics has been published in leading journals, including Nano Letters and Physical Review Letters, and is described as pioneering and game-changing.
+In addition, thanks to the leading capabilities of the CCEM, researchers were able to identify new prospective candidate materials for higher capacity and longer life batteries, as published in Nature Energy.

+Compute Canada resources enabled Dr. Edward Sargent of the University of Toronto to break a world record in developing a tungsten-based catalyst used in the process to split water into its constituent parts (hydrogen and oxygen) that is three times better than the previous world record holder.
+In the area of artificial intelligence, Compute Canada supported Dr. Michael Bowling (University of Alberta) in solving an imperfect information game (Texas Hold'em Poker) - a breakthrough published in the journal Science in 2015.
+Advances on the optimization of neural networks realized by Dr. Yoshua Bengio (Université de Montréal) were selected by the French magazine La Recherche among their 10 chosen discoveries of the year 2015.